shichongrui/saws/packages/open-design-application/README.md

 requirement (`any`, `codex`, `claude`, or `all`) is met, the gateway proxies OpenDesign while continuing to enforce the password session and current CLI authentication status.

+Connecting Codex or Claude Code also selects that local CLI in OpenDesign and marks OpenDesign's own onboarding complete.
+If a CLI is already connected but no selection has been persisted, the gateway remains visible with a `Use Codex` or `Use Claude Code` action.
+Selecting either agent updates only `onboardingCompleted` and `agentId` in the persistent OpenDesign app config, preserving all other preferences.
+This prevents the upstream first-run UI from falling through to the optional Open Design Cloud/Vela login flow.

 ## Persistence and workspace

 Three stage-specific volumes are created by default: